News & Views

 - Scanning international evidence and markets with an extensive network of specialists to identify innovations for consideration

 - Imaginative working with industry and academic partners to draw together new technologies and transferable learning from other sectors.
 Our Innovation Partnership brings together healthcare bodies, commercial organisations, and universities to research and apply the latest developments in the fields of artificial intelligence, machine learning, and behavioural science

 - Providing practical support for structured piloting, and creating conditions for wider adoption

 - Testing and evaluating relevant innovations in collaboration with stakeholders.

 Our e-innovation unit and Strategy Unit underpin our robust approach to identifying innovation.
 They keep abreast of new thinking and opportunities, and rigorously assess evidence of the potential benefits and risks.

 We understand that detailed understanding and presentation of the evidence is vital for securing the support of clinicians, who are ultimately the route to delivering successful innovation.
-We work with customers to help navigate any cultural or organisational barriers.
+We work with partners to help navigate any cultural or organisational barriers.

-We have a track record of investing to benefit customers and achieve health outcomes.
+We have a track record of investing to benefit partners and achieve health outcomes.
 We see ourselves as a fundamental part of the NHS social movement described in the Five Year Forward View, and work with, and within, ICSs/STPs to develop relevant and useful products and services.